alidoosti01/R1ec-WaitingRoom/README.md

 })
 ```

-for build the image you can use bellow command, but remember that if you change the bellow command for **image name**, you shoud change docker-compose.yaml file for name of redis proxy:
+For build the image you can use bellow command, but remember that if you change the bellow command for **image name**, you shoud change docker-compose.yaml file for name of redis proxy:
 ```bash
 cd redis_proxy
 docker build -t redis-proxy .